abacus-gene/paml-tutorial/positive-selection/01_protocol_analyses/03_branchsite_models/README.md

 ```

 ### Setting the control file
-We will use the template provided in this GitHub repository to learn how to
+We use the [template control file](../../templates/template_CODEML.ctl) provided in this GitHub
-specify the different options.
-We will use the command `sed` to find the
+repository ([here](../../templates/).
+Then, we use the command `sed` to find the
-variable names we defined in the template file so we can replace them
+variable names defined in the template file so we can replace them
 with the correct value for each option:

 ```sh
 # Relative paths from `03_branchsite_models` directory